SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 indeed democratic, but his regime stripped liberty from vast populations.
-Aristotle writes that democracies are the \"rule of the poor\", and Hitler leveraged the hunger and anger of the poor masses to amass power.
+Aristotle writes that democracies are the \"rule of the poor\", and Hitler leveraged the hunger and anger of the poor masses to amass power (Aristotle, *Politics*).
 Once in control, he quickly converted the state to a centralized tyranny focused on his own political viewpoints---or, as Lenin would remark, a machine to for one group to oppress another.
 As Aristotle predicted, neither democratic nor tyrannical policy was beneficial to the citizen body as a whole.
-This surface-level
-\"victory\" for democracy did not lead to widespread liberty.
+This surface-level \"victory\" for democracy did not lead to widespread liberty.
 An additional central goal of the Paris settlement was to allow national self-determination in Europe.
 The peacemakers attempted to create a sovereign nation for each people in eastern Europe.
 However, the intermixing of nationalities, lack of population exchange, and independence declarations of various states complicated the process.
 As a result, each new state found alien minorities within its borders and next of kin under foreign rule (Palmer 692).
 The newly-formed buffer